st8tikratio/Uselessness/blockchain/cardano/wallet.md

     - relay Tx + Blocks <- `if not doing the validation`
     - whole specification on how this works
     - could be `more sophisticated things` contributed
+- Data-Difusion-Layer on Cardano is above and beyond what `just the ptotocols have`
+  - currently being handled in a fragmented and ad-hoc way
+- Hardware Wallet MultiSig
+  - not directly stated as "improvement"
+  - ridiculously hard to compromise 3/5 or 5/7 multisig wallets
+    - C.H. does not beleive it has ever been done without social-engineering

 ---

 ### Clients & Nodes